tommylees112/ConceptFormation/README.md

 The results that this code produces can be found on [zenodo here](https://zenodo.org/record/5600851#.YoU4SxPMJHk).

-**neuralhydrology**: [deep learning codebase copied at version for paper](https://neuralhydrology.readthedocs.io/en/latest/) that includes both the LSTM and EA LSTM used in this paper
+**neuralhydrology**: [deep learning codebase copied at version for paper](https://neuralhydrology.readthedocs.io/en/latest/) that includes the LSTM used in this paper

+# Notebooks
+There are a lot of experimental notebooks.
+The important notebooks are:
+1) The main body of Results: `notebooks/19a_ERA5_land_probes.ipynb`
+1) Appendix B: Probing the ESA CCI Soil Moisture `notebooks/19b_ESA_CCI_probes.ipynb`
+1) Appendix C: Investigating the Catchment Specific Probe Offsets `notebooks/19c_FIX_Probe_Offsets.ipynb`

 # Scripts
 **cell_state**: functions used in the notebooks for training linear probes